massgravel/activation/Activation.md

 ### RIT and ROT

 When the hardware ID for the machine for which a license is issued changes, the license has to be **reissued**.
-There are two recozniged types of reissues:
+There are two recognized types of reissues:

  * Reissue **In-Tolerance**
  * Reissue **Out-of-Tolerance**